code-with-amitk/Code-examples/Languages/Programming_Languages/c++/ExceptionHandling/README.md

 ## Exception
 - Exception is the problem state into which program enters that's not normal.
-Eg: Divide by Zero.
-- Now exception floats into callstack until handler is found for it.
+Now exception floats into callstack until handler is found for it.
+- **Examples of exception:**
+  - Divide by Zero.
+  - Accessing out of bound array index.    //Segmentation Fault and abort.
-- Normally what will happen in this case is Segmentation Fault and abort.
-But we can place the same code inside try, catch and do something so that program does no coredumps.
+- But we can place the same code inside try, catch and do something so that program does no coredumps.

 <a name=t></a>
 ### try, throw, catch